 Energy Systems Catapult is currently scoping with industry, academia and government, the opportunity to lead on the design and governance of Living Lab 2.0.

-Living Lab 2.0 will build of the learning from our existing Living Lab to address the urgent need for change by providing a national capability allowing innovators to test and demonstrate new ideas, technologies and business models with real consumers.
+Living Lab 2.0 will build of the learning from our existing Living Lab of 100 connected homes to address the urgent need for change by providing a national capability allowing innovators to test and demonstrate new ideas, technologies and business models with real consumers.
 A safe, affordable, shared space to test, improve, and scale-up new products and services – deployed across homes and business premises in our towns and cities.

 A new digital platform for Living Lab 2.0 is currently being developed in the UK.